There is no secret to being able to effectively manage your own mental health and wellbeing, let alone that of your school staff.

 It can also help to fully understand the challenges that are facing your school and its staff, as tackling these will show a desire to improve working conditions, minimising workplace stress.

-From our recent survey of 3,000 school staff in the UK, anxieties around the handling of physical cash is just one concern that we found.
+From our recent survey of 3,000 school staff in the UK, anxieties around the handling of physical cash is just one concern we found.
 And this isn’t a new development; some research has shown that issues around holding physical cash in schools can cause unwelcome stress for office and admin staff.

 To read more about some of the key issues currently facing UK schools, read our latest whitepaper, ‘How the pandemic has fundamentally changed the way UK schools operate’: